 Sometimes I’m challenged to believe in myself.
 This only reminds me to trust my faith.
 After all, trust is confidence within.
 Then of course my faith tells me to trust God.
 I believe in this word because it insists having no room for doubt.
 If I don’t believe in myself, then no one will believe in my God.
 I find joy in applying it to anything I choose.
 I like this word because it goes everywhere you go, only if you choose to take it with you.
 I believe in the word ‘choose’ and choosing as many positive words over negative ones.
 Believing should only thrive on your character’s makeup when you fall short of integrity.
 Believing makes me use it to my advantage.
 Believing compels me to think positive.
 I choose to believe that the Big Boss above me makes me a better, bigger, braver, and bolder believer.

 I hope that anyone reading this has been empowered to be a bigger believer.
-I originally wrote this 7 years ago as speech for a communications class, and I was moved to see that my classmates were also positively moved by it.
-This assignment was a chance for each person to enter their own revelation of core values to an independent, non profit organization called This I Believe, Inc .
-When I performed this, I had only mentioned God twice, but this season, I’ve added a few more sentences and I am not holding back.
+I originally wrote this as speech that was meant to be memorized for a communications class, and I was moved to see that my classmates were also positively moved by it.
+This assignment was a chance for each person to enter their own revelation of core values to an independent, non profit organization called This I Believe, Inc. When I performed it, I had only mentioned God twice, but this season I’ve added a few more sentences, and I am not holding back. 🙂

 By His big and beautiful Grace, Sheela